dmx-systems/dmx-documentation/docs/devel.rst

         ]
     }

-As you see, this migration defines 3 topic types (and no other things): //Title// and //Text// are 2 simple types, and //Note// is a composite type.
+As you see, this migration defines 3 topic types (and no other things): *Title* and *Text* are 2 simple types, and *Note* is a composite type.
 A Note is composed of one Title and one Text.

 Writing an imperative migration
 ===============================

 An imperative migration is a Java class that is derived from ``de.deepamehta.core.service.Migration`` and that overrides the ``run()`` method.
 The ``run()`` method is called by DMX to run the migration.

-Within the migration you have access to the DMX //Core Service// through the ``dm4`` object.
+Within the migration you have access to the DMX *Core Service* through the ``dm4`` object.
 By the means of the Core Service you can perform arbitrary database operations.
 Typically this involves importing further objects from the ``de.deepamehta.core`` API.

-As an example see a migration that comes with the //DMX Topicmaps// plugin:
+As an example see a migration that comes with the *DMX Topicmaps* plugin:

 .. code-block:: java